ajgerace/azure-f5/azure_lab_day.md

 | azure_user           | studentID      |
 | azure_user_pass      | VerySecurePassword |

-  * These values have been copied to group_vars/all/vault.yml for you
+  * The values should be similar to the above table

+  * Create vault password file

+  `echo "AzureLabDay" > .vault-pass.txt`

   * Encrypt the ansible vault file

   `ansible-vault encrypt group_vars/all/vault.yml`

   * You can use **ansible-vault view** to view the decrypted values

     `ansible-vault view group_vars/all/vault.yml`

   * Use cat to view the encrypted contents of the vault file

     `cat group_vars/all/vault.yml`

   ## Module 1 - Build out initial environment